Since its roots began in 1886, Fair Park has evolved into one of the world's premier destinations engulfed with timeless history and landscape.

 1976: President Gerald R. Ford officially opens the fair to celebrate the 100th anniversary of the State Fair and the U.S. Bicentennial.

-1982: The friends of Fair Park is established; citizens vote for $18 million in bond funds for Fair Park.
+1982: The Friends of Fair Park is established.
+Citizens vote for $18 million in bond funds for Fair Park.

-1984: The Dallas Grand Prix is held on a 2.43-mile course through the Fair Park during the summer.
+1984: The Dallas Grand Prix is held on a 2.43-mile course through Fair Park during the summer.
 Fair Park is designated a State Archeological Landmark.

 1986: The fair is listed as a National Historic Landmark.
 The Texas Sesquicentennial is celebrated at the park.